Snallygaster

-In American folklore, the snallygaster is a bird-reptile chimera originating in the superstitions of early German immigrants later combined with sensationalistic newspaper reports of the monster.
-Early sightings associate the snallygaster with Frederick County, Maryland, especially the areas of South Mountain, Braddock Heights and the Middletown Valley.
-Later reports would expand on sightings encompassing an area to include Central Maryland; Berkeley County, West Virginia; and the Washington, DC, metro area.
+The snallygaster is a bird-reptile chimera originating in the folklore of early German immigrants who settled in the region of what is now Frederick County, Maryland.
+In the early 20th century, legends of the Snallygaster were revived through sensationalistic newspaper reports that alleged the existence of a creature which was said to bear its general likeness.
+Early sightings led to a particular association with the Frederick County areas of South Mountain, Braddock Heights, and the Middletown Valley.
+Later reports would expand to encompass an area that included Central Maryland, Berkeley County in West Virginia, and the Washington, D.C., metro area.

 History

 18th century

-The area of Frederick County, Maryland was settled by German immigrants beginning in the 1730s.
+The area of Frederick County, Maryland, was settled by German immigrants beginning in the 1730s.
 Early accounts describe the community being terrorized by a monster called a Schneller Geist, meaning "quick ghost" in German.
 The earliest incarnations of the creature mixed the half-bird features of a siren with the nightmarish features of demons and ghouls.
-The snallygaster was described as half-reptile, half-bird having a metallic beak lined with razor-sharp teeth, occasionally alongside octopus-like tentacles.
+The snallygaster was described as being half-reptile and half-bird, possessing a metallic beak lined with razor-sharp teeth.
+It was also said to have octopus-like tentacles.
 The snallygaster was rumored to swoop silently from the sky to pick up and carry off its victims.
 The earliest stories claim that this monster sucked the blood of its victims.
 Seven-pointed stars, which reputedly kept the snallygaster at bay, can still be seen painted on local barns.

 19th century

-It has been suggested the legend was resurrected in the 19th century to frighten freed slaves.
+It has been speculated the legend was resurrected in the 19th century to frighten freed African-Americans.

 20th century

 Newspaper accounts throughout February and March 1909 describe encounters between local residents and a beast with "enormous wings, a long pointed bill, claws like steel hooks, and an eye in the center of its forehead."
-It was described as making screeches "like a locomotive whistle."
-A great deal of publicity surrounded this string of appearances, with the Smithsonian Institution offering a reward for the hide.
+It was described as making screeches "like a locomotive whistle".
+A great deal of publicity surrounded this string of appearances, with the Smithsonian Institution offering a reward for its hide.
 U.S. President Theodore Roosevelt reportedly considered postponing an African safari to personally hunt the beast.
 It was later revealed that these reports were part of a hoax perpetrated by Middletown Valley Register editor George C. Rhoderick and reporter Ralph S. Wolfe in an attempt to increase readership.
 The descriptions they invented borrowed themes from existing German folklore, including dragon-like creatures who snatched children and livestock, and appeared to invoke descriptions of the Jersey Devil, which had been spotted mere weeks earlier.